Jestixx/PythonHotkeys/README.md

 whenyou press lets say the letter a on your keyboard it will detect it and then send a signal to press l.

-I have created 2 files, !st one is the example file, Second fille is a clean file where is easy to edit and easily start
+I have created 2 files, First one is the example file, Second fille is a clean file where is easy to edit and easily start